tatv047/sales-data-warehouse-and-analytics/README.md

 | Margaret He | 13268 |
 | Randall Dominguez | 13265 |
 | Maurice Shan | 13242 |

-The youngest and oldest customer of our business are aged 39 and 109 years respectively. <br>

 | Number of Orders | Number of Customers |
 |-----------------|-----------------|